mix-steam-app/example-project/README.md

 **Leverage the Unity Editor**
 Take advantage of Unity Editor’s powerful tools to efficiently create, test, and refine your modules, speeding up development and ensuring quality.

 **Expand on Existing Ideas**
 Modify and build upon existing modules, introducing new features, refining mechanics, or adapting them to new contexts, unlocking endless creative possibilities.

-**Increased Product Lifespan**
+**Increased Product Lifespan through Dependency Modules**
-Create versatile modules that stay valuable across projects and communities.
-As others use your work in modpacks or as dependencies, your content remains relevant, enhancing your reputation and generating ongoing monetization opportunities.
+Design dependency modules that maintain value across projects.
+With Mix's "Own to Use" model, players must own dependencies to access dependent mods, creating ongoing monetization.
+As your modules are integrated into more projects, they boost your reputation and provide lasting value.

 **Flexibility**
 Create modules that can be used across various games or modpacks, expanding your reach, increasing utility, and offering reusability.